The Bay Area Toll Authority, or BATA, administers the revenue from all seven of the region’s state-owned toll bridges.

 - First Dollar — bridge operations and maintenance, Regional Measure 1 projects, transit capital and transit operations

-- Second and Third Dollars — original Toll Bridge Seismic Retrofit Program
+- Second Dollar — original Toll Bridge Seismic Retrofit Program

-- Fourth Dollar — Regional Measure 2 investments
+- Third Dollar — Regional Measure 2 investments

 Tolls from the growing network of Bay Area Express Lanes are used to close gaps in the region’s carpool lane system, and to finance operation of the Express Lanes.